gigacycle/Chess/README.md

 ## How to Play
 1. Run the executable file or compile the source code to launch the game.
 2. Take turns moving chess pieces according to standard rules.
-3. The game enforces legal moves and adheres to classic chess conventions.

 ## Getting Started
 1. Clone the repository or download the source code.